SSRIs and Your Sex Life

 If you feel comfortable talking about this with friends or a therapist, you might be surprised by how common an experience it is, and how much better it can feel to just get it off your chest.

-Get a new toy.
+Get a new toy or stimulating lube.